Applying for a master's

 - equipment / resources / software packages used;

-- explain why you find the course particularly attractive.
+- why you find the course particularly attractive.

 - Start positively - grab the reader's attention.